 Of course, things got even worse when Gaius Julius Caesar returned from his Gallic campaign.
 Knowing full well that he would lose everything should he lay down his command – Cato even wanted to extradite him to the Gauls – Caesar crossed the Rubicon and marched on Rome in 49 BCE.
 This again led to a Civil War and many bloody battles until finally the last armies of the Optimates were defeated in Spain in 45 BCE.
 Caesar returned to Rome, only to be murdered a year later by a group of senators led by Brutus and Cassius.

 This certainly did not end all problems.
 A Senate army clashed with and defeated Caesar’s right hand Marcus Antonius (Marc Anthony) in 43 BCE at Mutina in Italy.
 Gaius Octavius, who was Caesar’s adoptive son and could therefore call himself Gaius Julius Caesar, had been one of the commanders of the Senate army (at least nominally; he stayed in camp during the battle).
 However, under the political circumstances of the time, he reconciled with Anthony and formed the Second Triumvirate.
-The young Caesar called himself divi filius, son of the Divine Julius (the elder Caesar had been declared a god, and a temple was dedicated to him on the Forum Romanum, see the picture on the left).
+The young Caesar called himself divi filius, son of the Divine Julius (the elder Caesar had been declared a god, and a temple was dedicated to him on the Forum Romanum, see the picture on the right).
 Together with the weak but very rich Marcus Aemilius Lepidus, they defeated the murderers of Caesar at Philippi in Greece in 42 BCE and Rome enjoyed a few years of relative peace, before the young Caesar and Anthony ditched Lepidus and started fighting each other.

 In 30 BCE, only Caesar was left.
 Three years later, he was Caesar Augustus.
 By this time, few ordinary Romans would have still cared for the Republican Constitution.
 Their number was even less when Augustus died in 14 CE.
 Many who lived then either could not remember a Republic or could only remember its state of rottenness, the staggering corruption among its elite and the violence of its dying days.
 A monarchy – or a “Republic Light” – seemed like a reasonable alternative.
 Staunch republicans were still to be found among Rome’s elite senatorial class, but although these members of the nobility were certainly influential, they could not control the state like Augustus could.
 Augustus’ decision not to lay down his power and to create the Principate instead was certainly understandable.
 We have hindsight.
 Augustus did not.